Reading time: 11 minutes

 3. Did Marcus Aurelius offer his throne to Maximus?

-As in the movie, Marcus had offered to name Pompeianus as his immediate heir and successor to the throne till Commodus was mature enough to become Rome’s emperor.
+This appears to be true.
+Marcus had offered to name Pompeianus as his immediate heir and successor to the throne until Commodus was mature enough to become Rome’s emperor.

-When Pompeianus declined, for reasons unknown to history.
-Then Marcus promoted him to the post of Chief General in the Marcomannic War.
+But Pompeianus declined, for reasons unknown to history.
+Marcus then promoted him to Chief General in the Marcomannic War.

 Marcus was on his last few breaths before the war could end.
 From his deathbed, he asked Commodus to stay at the front to uplift the army’s morale, and Pompeianus to watch over Commodus.

 But soon after Marcus’ death, Commodus left the camps.
-Thereon, it was Pompeianus who lead the army.
+Thereon, it was Pompeianus who led the army.

 Lucilla was there at the battlefront when Marcus died.

-Lucilla returned to Rome and started her life as a private citizen, as the daughters of deceased Roman kings were no longer considered royal.
+Lucilla returned to Rome and started her life as a private citizen, as the daughters of deceased Roman emperors were no longer considered first citizens.

 In 182 CE, Commodus implicated Lucilla of being an accomplice in a failed assassination attempt on the Roman Emperor by Pompeianus’ nephew.
-Commodus banished her to the Italian island of Capri, and sometime later, sent a centurion to kill her.
-She was about 33 years old at the time of her murder.
+Commodus banished her to the Italian island of Capri.

 From Maximus [I learned]: